This post is for anyone in Washington who plans to adopt a dog from a local shelter.

 I was so impressed with the program that when my wife and I were ready to adopt another dog earlier this year after we had to put down one of our dogs last October, we adopted a 2-3 year old Yellow Labrador Retriever named Haley from the Freedom Tails program last June.

 As you can tell from this blog post, we couldn’t have had a better experience with Haley.
-Her transition into our home with our other dog and cat was virtually seamless, and because she had 10 weeks of basic training at Stafford Creek, she had no behavior issues (other than eating the cat’s food when she can sneak upstairs when we aren’t looking).
+Her transition into our home with our other dog and cat was virtually seamless.
+And because she had 10 weeks of basic training at Stafford Creek, she had no behavior issues.

-If my post somehow convinced you to adopt a dog trained in one of Washington’s prisons, or if you’re interested but want more information, you should contact the shelter that partners with the prison.
+If my post somehow convinced you to adopt a dog trained in one of Washington’s prisons, contact the shelter that partners with the prison.

-Most states have prisons that have similar programs so check on your state department of corrections to see if there is one near you.
+Most states have prisons that have similar programs.
+Check your state department of corrections website to see if there is one near you.

-Here’s a list of the prisons in Washington that train dogs for the public and links to the animal shelters that partner with them:
+Below a list of the prisons in Washington that train dogs for the public:

 Airway Heights Corrections Center – Pawsitive Dogs in partnership with Spokanimal